 In 190, Cleander’s luck ran out.
 Italy had been struck by a terrible plague this or the previous year.
 It was possibly smallpox, and it was claiming thousands of lives.
 A densely populated city like Rome was hit very hard, and both people and animals were dropping like flies; Dio claims as many as 2.000 people died in Rome in a single day.
 Commodus, on the advice of his physicians, had already left the city and had moved to Laurentum, some 40 kilometres south of Rome.
 To make things worse, at the same time Rome was struck by a great famine.
 The people accused Cleander of buying up large quantities of grain, thus preventing the grain from being sold at the markets.
 It is hard to ascertain whether Cleander was truly guilty.
 Dio claims that the true culprit was a grain commissioner named Papirius Dionysius, who made the famine worse in the hope that the people would blame Cleander.
 Which the people did.

 During horse-races at the Circus Maximus, the people began shouting insults at Cleander.
 A large crowd subsequently left the city to find the emperor and inform him about what his most trusted advisor was doing.
 Commodus was apparently unaware about what was going on in the city, and Cleander wanted to keep him blissfully ignorant.
 When the crowd reached the estate where the emperor was staying, Cleader ordered the imperial horse guards to charge them.
 Many citizens were cut down by the guards or trampled by the horses.
 The horse guards chased the crowd back to the gates of Rome, which makes it rather unlikely that Commodus was staying near Laurentum, which – as stated above – is 40 kilometres from Rome.
-Dio claims Commodus was staying in the “Quintilian suburb”, and wherever that is, it was probably a lot closer to the city.
+Dio claims Commodus was staying in the “Quintilian suburb”, and this term likely refers to a large estate that was once the property of two fabulously wealthy brothers, Sextus Quintilius Condianus and Sextus Quintilius Valerius Maximus.
+The brothers had jointly held the consulship for three months in 151, and their sons may have been consuls in 172 and 180.
+Condianus and Maximus had been murdered in the aftermath of the failed conspiracy against Commodus of 182.
+There is no evidence that they were ever involved, and it is more than likely that the emperor merely coveted their huge estate.
+This villa was located on the Via Appia, some eight kilometres outside the Porta Capena, so it was a lot closer to the city than Laurentum.

 Another kingmaker killed